TomographicImaging/CIL/docs/source/framework.rst

 Partitioner
 ===========

-This class allows a user to partition an instance of :code:`AcquisitionData` into a number of subsets.
+This class allows a user to partition an instance of tomography :code:`AcquisitionData` into a number of batches.
 For example, to use with a stochastic optimisation method.

+The partitioning done by considering batches of angles and the corresponding data collected by taking projections along these angles.
+The partitioner method chooses what angles go in which batch depending on the `mode` called in the method and takes in an `AquisitionData` object and outputs a `BlockDataContainer` where each element in the block is  `AquisitionData` object with the batch of data and corresponding geometry.

 For example: